 Are Circuit Breaker Brands Interchangeable?

 When choosing a circuit breaker for a home or business, you may wonder if it’s possible to mix and match brands.
-The short answer is yes.
-In fact, it’s possible to use interchangeable circuit breakers on the same bus bar.
+The short answer is NO. In fact, it’s possible to use interchangeable circuit breakers on the same bus bar.
 Changing insulators is also possible, provided they meet UL specifications.
 The National Electrical Code requires all electrical components to be listed.

 Circuit breakers are used in electric panels and are designed to cut electricity off when they reach a certain limit.
 However, not all breakers are compatible with each other.
 If you’re not sure, you can check the label on the load center to determine if they’re interchangeable.